 Notes: The figure shows the distribution of individual rights to wage compensation based on the imputation procedure described in Section 3.3.
-In the private sector we impute individual rights to wage compensation based on observed coworker behavior, while we in the public sector base it on the sub-sectors in which the parents are employed.
+For the private sector we impute individual rights to wage compensation based on observed co-worker behavior, while for the public sector we base it on the sub-sectors in which the parents are employed.
 If parents are employed in the same public sub-sector (central or local government), they have 6 weeks of individual wage compensation and 6 weeks shared.
-The shared wage compensation are not shown in the figure, but we incorporate them in our analysis in Section 4 as explained in Section 2.
+The shared wage compensation is not shown in the figure, but we incorporate this in our analysis in Section 4 as explained in Section 2.

-The imputation method provides accurate measures for publicly employed parents.
-In Figure A.II in the Appendix, we apply our imputation method designed for privately employed parents to parents in the public sector.
-For these parents, we know their actual rights through the collective labor market agreements and can compare the imputed rights to those.
+In Figure A.II in the Appendix, we assess the accuracy of the imputation method used for the private sector.
+We do so by applying the imputation method to parents in the public sector and compare the result to the rights stipulated in the collective labor market agreements.
 We find estimates consistent with the collective agreement rules for more than 90% of fathers and 70% of mothers.
-The larger fraction of measurement error for women is less of a problem in the empirical analysis, as women in most cases take more leave than typically covered by wage compensation, and hence, the marginal incentives to take leave is largely unaffected by differences in their wage compensation.
+The larger fraction of measurement error for women is less of a problem in the empirical analysis, as, in most cases, women take more leave than is typically covered by wage compensation, and hence, the marginal incentives to take leave are largely unaffected by differences in their wage compensation.